Flinsch/ready-or-not/README.md

 readyon.bind();
 ```

-Otherwise, if you are sure that no logic has to be executed on the DOM via inline JavaScript, the script can also be put at the bottom of the document:
+Otherwise, if you are sure that no logic has to be executed on the DOM via inline JavaScript, the module file can also be put at the bottom of the document:

 ```HTML
 <html>
   ...
   <body>

     ... actual HTML (without DOM-specific JavaScript) ...

     <script src="jquery.js"></script>
     <script src="readyon.js"></script>
     <script src="your-app.js"></script>